dcrapis/oceandao-wiki/Home.md

 ## Next Funding Rounds
 OceanDAO aims to fund 65% of Proposals, up to our Target.

-We currently are capped to a limited number of projects each round, but are constantly adjusting.
+We currently have a proposal funding cap for each round.
+This number is constantly adjusting.

-Our goal is to grow funding capacity over time.

 | **Funding Round**                      | **Proposals Due By**      | **Add OCEAN to Voting Wallet By**     | **Voting Ends**           | **Amount Each** | **Target Proposals** |  **Funding Cap** |
 | --                             | --                        | --                        |  --                             | -- | -- | -- |